sanjeev-chauhan/Node_Json_CRUD/README.md

   http://localhost:8000

-5. On home page , click on link to see working demo for Restful APIs
+5. On home page , click on link to see working demo for Restful APIs .
+The demo pages code resides in app>api-demo folder.

 6. Import Node_Restful_API_PostMan.txt in root folder through Postman Chrome extension and see lot of sample for CRUD requests and responses.